General Admission Information

-A letter grade of “C” or higher is required for transfer.
+A letter grade of “C” or higher is required for prerequisites and transfer.

 Minimum application requirements: 11 semester (16 quarter) credits in the sciences (biology/chemistry, anatomy & physiology, microbiology) and all other prerequisite courses must be complete at the time of application for admission consideration.